milesroberts-123/cluster-motifs/README.md

 `clustered_motifs = ensemble_motifs(motifs)`

 to begin the clustering process.
 A list of motifs will be saved to `clustered_motifs` and any motifs that were very similar will have been combined.
-You can save the output in [minimal MEME-format](http://meme-suite.org/doc/meme-format.html?man_type=web)with:
+You can save the output in [minimal MEME-format](http://meme-suite.org/doc/meme-format.html?man_type=web) with:

 `write_meme(clustered_motifs, "my_motifs.meme")`